ksu-cs-textbooks/cc210/content/11-file-system/06-java/02-writing-files/_index.md

 We can even use `System.out.flush()` to perform the same operation when printing output to the terminal.
 In most cases all of our output is printed directly to the terminal, but we can make sure that the output buffer is empty by using the `flush()` method anytime.

-## Example

-Here's another quick example program to make sure we are able to write to files correctly.
-Feel free to adapt the code above to complete the exercise.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}